In A Hurry? These 3 are the best lotion for tattoos in 2020:

 Lotions and creams are generally what you’re familiar with already when you think of moisturizing.
 They offer a creamy, smooth consistency that goes on light.
 These are best because they allow tattoos to breathe.
 They come in a variety of consistencies and types, are often all-natural, including things like olive oil, coconut oil, or mineral oil.

-Ointment is often thicker and “medicinal.”
+An ointment is often thicker and “medicinal.”
 Many ointments are also infused with mineral oil, coconut oil, or even olive oil.
 Here, think of a Vaseline-type product.
 Most of these products should be avoided because they tend to retain germs and dirt.
 In a worst-case scenario, they can cause infection and prevent healing.
 In the best-case scenario, putting vaseline on tattoos will prolong the healing time because they prevent the tattoo from breathing.

 Butters are often thick like ointments but tend to be made from organic ingredients.
 If you go with butter, it’s critical that you apply only a thin coat – this will allow the skin to get oxygen and prevent infections.